mfarjami/django-advance/README.md

-# django-advance
+# Django-Advance-Blog
-The first advance course to the maktabkhooneh
+ this will be the project for maktabkhooneh